- Manuka honey is monofloral and comes from the nectar of the Manuka tea tree, native to New Zealand.

 - Manuka honey color can depend on many factors, including the hive’s location, weather patterns, the bees’ diet and behavior, and beekeeping practices.

-Prized for its unique taste and abundant wellness benefits, Manuka honey is one of the rarest and most valuable kinds of honey in the world.
+Prized for its unique taste and beneficial nutrients, Manuka honey is one of the rarest and most valuable kinds of honey in the world.
 But what gives this honey its distinctive dark color?
 And does all Manuka honey have the same hue?

-Let’s take a look at color variation in Manuka honey and talk about how it happens.
+In this article, we take a look at the color variation in Manuka honey and uncover how it happens.

 What Gives Manuka Honey Its Color?

-Manuka honey is made by Western honeybees that forage on the flowers of Manuka trees (Leptospermum scoparium), which are native to New Zealand.
+Manuka honey is made by western honeybees that forage on the flowers of Manuka teatrees (Leptospermum scoparium), which are native to New Zealand.

 One thing that gives Manuka honey its unique darker color is that it’s a monofloral honey.
 That means it’s produced predominantly using the nectar of one type of flower.
 Manuka flowers possess a powerful antibacterial compound called methylglyoxal (MGO), which stays potent even as that nectar is transformed into Manuka honey.

 The result?
-A dark, rich honey that’s rich in wellness-promoting properties.
+A dark, rich honey that’s rich in beneficial wellness nutrients.

 Manuka honey is known for its golden to dark brown color and delightfully earthy, rich taste.
 It’s less sweet than your common grocery store honey, as well as more viscous, giving it a firmer, caramel-like texture.